We are making temporary changes to where Evelina London cares for children with heart conditions who need a stay in hospital.

 We try very hard not to cancel care.
 We know that getting ready for a hospital visit can take a lot of time and effort for children and families.

 Most planned appointments and treatments go ahead as expected.
-However, sometimes we need to rearrange planned care because of unexpected events or because another child needs more urgent treatment that cannot wait.
-If this happens, we will let you know as soon as possible and help you make new plans
+However, sometimes we need to rearrange planned care because of unexpected events or because another child needs urgent treatment that cannot wait.
+If this happens, we will let you know as soon as possible and help you make new plans.

 Beds

-We have been carefully planning how to make the best use of space within St Thomas’ Hospital and Evelina London Children’s Hospital to make sure we can care for all the children who need us.
+We have carefully planned how to make the best use of space within St Thomas’ Hospital and Evelina London Children’s Hospital to make sure we can care for all the children who need us.

-Edward Ward will replace Rose Ward (Royal Brompton) and the heart beds on Sky Ward (Evelina London Children’s Hospital).
+Edward Ward will replace Rose Ward (Royal Brompton Hospital) and the heart beds on Sky Ward (Evelina London Children’s Hospital).

 It will have enough beds to ensure that we can continue to care for all our children with heart conditions when they need to stay in hospital.